lazd/lazd.github.io/source/posts/Splitwolf - Split-screen Wolfenstein 3D.md

 In the process, I modified the Wolf4SDL port to download the Spear of Destiny demo files, and exposed a `add_ports_wolf4sdl` function so I could [share code between the two ports](https://github.com/RetroPie/RetroPie-Setup/pull/2532#issuecomment-439535347).
 Their data files should live in the same place, after all, so it was natural to share the install code.

 I had to go deep into bash, and joolswilis wanted everything to be done right.
-I learned quite a bit, and in mid-January, a full 2 months and 59 comments later, the script was finally merged and released in [Version 4.5 on July 3rd, 2019](https://retropie.org.uk/docs/Changelogs/#version-45-july-3-2019).
+I learned quite a bit, and in mid-January, a full 2 months and 59 comments later, the script was finally merged and released in [RetroPie 4.5 on July 3rd, 2019](https://retropie.org.uk/docs/Changelogs/#version-45-july-3-2019).

 <figure>
   <img src="images/splitwolf-doublebj.png" alt="The more BJs, the better">